2024

 Contents

-1. The Earth: land subsystems and their interaction.
+1. The Earth: terrestrial subsystems and their interaction.
 The main biogeochemical cycles.
-Resources: content, availability and strategic importance.
+The resources: content, availability, and strategic importance.
 Duration of resources and their distribution.

-2. Sustainability and use of resources: Biocapacity and ecological footprint, the ecological balance, the water footprint and the carbon footprint.
-Energy and sustainability, life-cycle assessment in the context of sustainability.
-Diagnosis for sustainability in Portugal.
+2. Sustainability and use of resources: the pillars of sustainable development and indicators of environmental sustainability (biocapacity and ecological footprint, ecological balance, water footprint, and carbon footprint).
+Energy and sustainability: ?life-cycle assessment? within the scope of sustainability.

-3. Energy sources: fossil fuels, nuclear energy and alternative sources (renewable energy).
-Energy and exergy analysis.
+3. Energy sources: fossil fuels, nuclear energy, and alternative sources (renewable and sustainable energy).

-4. Energy: production, transmission, storage and consumption.
-The energy markets.
+4. Energy: production, transmission, storage, and consumption.
 Energy efficiency.
+Energy transitions.

 5. Energy and environment: pollution, greenhouse effect and climate change.

-2. Sustainability and use of resources: Biocapacity and ecological footprint, the ecological balance, the water footprint and the carbon footprint.
-Energy and sustainability, life-cycle assessment in the context of sustainability.
-Diagnosis for sustainability in Portugal.
+2. Sustainability and use of resources: the pillars of sustainable development and indicators of environmental sustainability (biocapacity and ecological footprint, ecological balance, water footprint, and carbon footprint).
+Energy and sustainability: ?life-cycle assessment? within the scope of sustainability.

-3. Energy sources: fossil fuels, nuclear energy and alternative sources (renewable energy).
-Energy and exergy analysis.
+3. Energy sources: fossil fuels, nuclear energy, and alternative sources (renewable and sustainable energy).

-4. Energy: production, transmission, storage and consumption.
-The energy markets.
+4. Energy: production, transmission, storage, and consumption.
 Energy efficiency.
+Energy transitions.

 5. Energy and environment: pollution, greenhouse effect and climate change.